finos/perspective/docs/md/python.md

 manager.host_table("data_source", table)
 ```

-The `name` provided is important, as it enables Perspective in Javascript to look
+The `name` provided is important, as it enables Perspective in JavaScript to look
 up a `Table` and get a handle to it over the network.
 This enables
 several powerful server/client implementations of Perspective, as explained in
 the next section.